Ekatmil/Efficient-representation-of-k-mers-sets/README.md

 		5) End of for loop (2): print message according to the checker

   **Output**:
-   True if all kmers are presented and False otherwise
+   True if all kmers are presented and False otherwise.

 - [**def noDifferentStr (st, lst, k)**](https://github.com/Ekatmil/Efficient-representation-of-k-mers-sets/blob/main/main/testStr.py#L22), where
  - *st* is superstring
  - *lst* is list of kmers
  - *k* is integer k

- To check if there are no false kmers in the superstring
+ To check if there are no false kmers in the superstring.
   ##### Algorithm [noDifferentStr]:
 		1) Set checker to True
 		2) For all characters in subset of superstring (superstring without last k - 1 chars) run: